US STOCKS-Futures sharply lower as shutdown appears more likely

 points and Nasdaq 100 futures lost 26 points.

-support, but the index is likely to break below it in the event
+as support, but the index is likely to break below it in the

 percent, according to data by Jason Goepfert, president of